The Time, the Place and the Girl (1946 film)

-The Time, the Place and the Girl is a 1946 American musical film directed in Technicolor by David Butler.
+The Time, the Place and the Girl is a 1946 American Technicolor musical comedy film directed by David Butler and starring Dennis Morgan, Jack Carson, Janis Paige and Martha Vickers.
+The film was produced and distributed by Warner Brothers.
 It is unrelated to the 1929 film The Time, the Place and the Girl.

 Plot

 Steve and Jeff are about to open a nightclub when a man named Martin Drew who represents conductor Ladislaus Cassel claims that Cassel, who is living next door, objects to the club's music and that it disturbs his granddaughter, Victoria, an aspiring opera singer.

 It turns out that Cassel himself is fine with the club but Vicki's grandmother Lucia is against it.
-Cassel also urges Vicki not to marry Andrew, her fiance, without being certain.
+Cassel also urges Vicki not to marry Andrew, her fiancée, without being certain.
 After she meets Steve, she is attracted to him.
 Steve has a girlfriend, Elaine Winters, who is trying to persuade John Braden, a rich Texan, to finance the club.
 Elaine is upset about Vicki's presence and threatens to marry Braden.

-Jeff and his girlfriend, singer Sue Jackson, hope to get a new show off the ground, but both Vicky's grandmother and Steve's girl Elaine keeps interfering.
+Jeff and his girlfriend, singer Sue Jackson, hope to get a new show off the ground, but both Vicky's grandmother and Steve's girl Elaine keep interfering.
 Cassel offers to finance the show provided Vicky can be in it.
 Lucia is livid until she reluctantly attends the show, at which she is charmed and gives her approval.